wwriverrat/terra-ansible-poc/README.md

 _Dude!
 I wanna be able to regularly deploy my cool new AI application!
 How can I do this?!?_

-As a application designer, software engineer, or product manager have you ever been curious how one might automate code that?:
+As an application designer, software engineer, or product manager, have you ever been curious how one might automate code that?:

 * Allows your cool and funky new software to exist in a git repo
 * Builds the infrastructure on which your application will deploy